VinDuv/headermilter/README.md

 with mailing list: Any mail that I receive on these addresses which is not also Cc-ed to the mailing list is probably spam and can be rejected.

+**Note on address headers**: Mail addresses in header are validated, and removed from consideration if they are not properly formatted.
+A To header which only contains invalid addresses will trigger the “missing/empty header” rule.

+There is an exception for “undisclosed recipients” headers that are created by some email clients and mailing lists.
+Specifically, if an address headers starts with `undisclosed-recipients:;` or `unlisted-recipients:;` and does not contains other valid addresses, the milter will act as if the header contains the address `undisclosed`.
+This address can be matched to detect such emails.

 Installation
 ------------